hukai916/scATACpipe/README.md

 <!-- TODO If you use scATACpipe for your analysis, please cite it using the following doi: [](https://) -->
 Please kindly cite scATACpipe [to be added] if you use it for your research.

+A ***Template of Method*** can be found [here](https://github.com/hukai916/scATACpipe/blob/main/docs/usage.md).

-A complete list of references for the tools used by scATACpipe can be found [here](https://github.com/hukai916/scATACpipe/docs/scATACpipe_module_references.xlsx).
-Please consider citing them too, it won't cost a penny.
+A complete list of references for the tools used by scATACpipe can be found [here](https://github.com/hukai916/scATACpipe/blob/main/docs/scATACpipe_module_references.xlsx).